Tomp0801/PolicyCheck/README.md

 Old and new file must have been prepared with `clean_up.py`.

 Place the result into the same folder as `diff.css` to mark insert, deleted and changed parts.

-## Website

-To use PolicyCheck, follow these steps:

-Launch the application:

-    python main.py

-Navigate to the web interface by opening your browser and accessing the following URL: http://localhost:8000.

-No features are added to the website yet.

 # License